MekDrop/MekDrop.github.io/public_html/wp-content/plugins/simple-feed-stats/readme.txt

 To update your feed stats at any time (without waiting for the automatic 12-hour interval), click the "clear cache" link in the "Tools and Options" settings panel.

+Also, this plugin uses WP Cron functionality to store feed data.
+Unfortunately, not all hosts/servers support WP Cron (e.g., Media Temple dv servers).
+If this is the case with your server, the total number of subscribers will not change from day to day.
+Fortunately there are a couple of workarounds/solutions:

+* Click the "Clear cache" button (located in the plugin settings) once or twice per day
+* Use a [free cron service](https://www.setcronjob.com/) to request manually `wp-cron.php` once or twice per day

 See the plugin settings page for more infos.

 == Upgrade Notice ==